Smart Trace Systems™ grounding

-We understand how difficult it can be to locate tracer wires; therefore, we knew our products had to be safe, simple and effective.
-Our “Grounding Devices” provide an intuitive design for novice technicians, while also providing enhanced locating capabilities for the most experience locator.
+We understand how difficult it can be to locate telecom and tracer wires; therefore, we knew our products had to be safe, simple and effective.
+Our Smart Trace Systems™ grounding devices provide an intuitive design for novice technicians, while also providing enhanced locating capabilities for the most experience locator.
 We designed our products with 3 major components in mind: grounding, isolation, and easy to use.
 A single switch gives the operator complete control of the line that they are trying to locate.
-A switch cover provides a clear indication of the grounding status.
 Locator terminals offer a convenient connection for the transmitter.
 See for yourself.

 CAN YOU SPOT THE PROBLEM?

-If you have any formal line locator training, you know an ungrounded tracer wire is nearly impossible to locate accurately.
-Our Grounding Devices solve this problem with an intuitive design which ensures the line is never left ungrounded.
+If you have any formal line locator training, you know an ungrounded telecom or tracer wire is very difficult to locate accurately.
+Our Smart Trace Systems™ solve this problem with an intuitive design which ensures the line is never left ungrounded.

 A SOLUTION FOR EACH INDUSTRY